Emery Worldwide Airlines Flight 17: Investigation

 An investigation by the National Transportation Safety Board (NTSB) revealed that during the aircraft's rotation, a control rod to the right elevator control tab detached, causing a loss of pitch control.
 The NTSB further found that an incorrect maintenance procedure, which was implemented by Emery Worldwide Airlines, introduced an incorrect torque-loading on the bolts that were supposed to connect the control rod.
 The NTSB released its final report in 2003, three years after the accident.
 The report stated that the crash of Flight 17 was caused by the detachment of the right elevator control tab.
 The disconnection was caused by the failure to properly secure and inspect the attachment bolt.

 The NTSB then added: "The safety issues discussed in this report include DC-8 elevator position indicator installation and usage, adequacy of DC-8 maintenance work cards (required inspection items), and DC-8 elevator control tab design.
 Safety recommendations are addressed to the Federal Aviation Administration".

 Fifteen recommendations were issued by the NTSB.
 One of these was to evaluate every DC-8 on U.S. soil to prevent further crashes that could be caused by the disconnection of the right elevator tab.

-The Federal Aviation Administration subsequently found more than 100 maintenance violations by the airline, including one that caused another accident on April 26, 2001.
+The Federal Aviation Administration subsequently found more than 100 maintenance violations by the airline, including one that caused another accident on April 26, 2001: A Douglas DC-8-71F (registered N8076U) landed with a left main landing gear up at Nashville International Airport in Tennessee.
+The aircraft sustained minor damage and the three-member crew was not injured.
+Post-accident investigation found improper maintenance to the left main landing gear was at fault.

 Emery Worldwide Airlines had its entire fleet grounded on August 13, 2001, and it ceased operations permanently on December 5, 2001.